How To Repurpose Old Articles To Boost Blog Traffic

 Also, occasionally, I get a comment regarding an issue with an article.

-It’s an excellent opportunity to fix it, thank the commenter, and confirm that you reacted and updated the article.
+It’s an excellent opportunity to address the issue, thank the commenter, and confirm that you have reacted and updated the article.

 However, even if it is slightly outdated, the rest of your older content can still generate traffic.